Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Permit applications may be submitted via a drop box in the lobby of County Administration building located at 220 S. Main St. in Bel Air, MD, applicants can submit a completed application and all accompanying documents via email at email@example.com or check the ePermit Center for the growing lists of permits being accepted in this application.
+Permit applications may be submitted in person or via a drop box in the lobby of County Administration building located at 220 S. Main St. in Bel Air, MD, applicants can submit a completed application and all accompanying documents via email at firstname.lastname@example.org or check the ePermit Center for the growing lists of permits being accepted in this application.
 You must have an account set up through the ePermit Center to process these applications.
 Online transactions through the ePermit Center are strongly encouraged: https://epermitcenter.harfordcountymd.gov/energov_prod/selfservice#/home.

 The permit application is used for commercial permits, residential permits, and zoning certificates.
 However, not all information is required for every application.
 Please note, “occupancy classification” applies to commercial permits only.

 For most applications can be processed with the following information:

 Building Permit/Zoning Certificate Applications may be submitted electronically to Building@harfordcountymd.gov

 Owner Authorization Letter